Home > Destinations > Europe > The Netherlands > Amsterdam > Walking Tours > Walking Tour 2

 9. Begijnhof

-This cloister is where devout 14th-century women lived.
-No. 34, Amsterdam's oldest house, was built in 1425 and is one of only two timber houses remaining in the city.
+Devout women lived in this cloister from the 14th century onward.
+The house at no. 34, Amsterdam's oldest, was built in 1425 and is one of only two timber houses remaining in the city.

 10. Spui

-This elegant and animated square has at its south end a statue of a small boy, Het Lieverdje (The Little Darling), meant to represent a typical Amsterdam kid.
+An elegant and animated square, Spui has at its west end a statue of a small boy, Het Lieverdje (the Little Darling), meant to represent a typical Amsterdam kid.
 Across the street, at no. 21, is the Maagdenhuis, the University of Amsterdam's main downtown building.

 Go up on Spuistraat, to:

-This alleyway's odd name comes from the convents that used to be here.
+This alleyway's odd name, which means "Prayer Without End," comes from the convents that used to be here.
 It's said that the murmur of prayers from behind the walls could always be heard.

 Stay on Grimburgwal across Oudezijds Voorburgwal and Oudezijds Achterburgwal.
-Between these two canals is the:
+Between these two canals and the adjacent Grimburgwal canal is the:

 Go a short way along Oudezijds Voorburgwal to the:

 You'll easily recognize the building at no. 231 by its elaborate ornamental gateway from 1571.
 This was St. Agnes Convent's chapel until the Protestants took Amsterdam over.
-Agnietenkapel later formed part of the Athenaeum Illustre, the city's first university, and now houses the university museum, which isn't very interesting unless there's a special exhibit.
+The Agnietenkapel later formed part of the Athenaeum Illustre, the city's first university, and now houses the university museum (which isn't very interesting unless there's a special exhibit).

 Return to the House on the Three Canals and cross the bridge to Oudezijds Achterburgwal's far side, where you pass the Gasthuis, once a hospital and now part of the University of Amsterdam.

-This dimly lit arcade hosts a secondhand book market (Mon-Sat from 10:30am-6pm) popular with students.
+A second-hand book market (Mon-Sat 10:30am-6pm) popular with students occupies this dimly lit arcade.
 Midway along, on the left, a doorway leads to a courtyard garden with a statue of Minerva.
-At the far end of the arcade, above the exterior doorway, is The Liberality, a sculpture of a seated female figure with three objects: a cornucopia symbolizing abundance, a book symbolizing wisdom, and an oil lamp symbolizing enlightenment.
+At the far end of the arcade, above the exterior doorway, is The Liberality, a sculpture of a seated female figure with three objects: A cornucopia symbolizing abundance, a book symbolizing wisdom, and an oil lamp symbolizing enlightenment.
 An old man and woman represent old age and poverty.
-City sculptor A. Ziesenis created these statues in 1785.
+City sculptor Antonie Ziesenis created these statues in 1785.

-Turn right on Kloveniersburgwal, cross over the canal at the next bridge, and go left on the far bank of the canal to Kloveniersburgwal 95:
+Turn right on Kloveniersburgwal, cross over the canal at the next bridge, and go left on the far bank of the canal to Kloveniersburgwal 95, the:

-Philips Vingboons built this lovely classical mansion in 1642 for Joan Poppen, a dissolute grandson and heir to a rich German merchant.
+Architect Philips Vingboons designed this classical mansion in 1642 for Joan Poppen, a dissolute grandson of a rich German merchant and heir to his fortune.
 The youth hostel next door at no. 97 was originally a home for retired sea captains.

-Continue on Kloveniersburgwal -- behind the buildings to your right front as you cross Raamstraat, you'll see the tip of the Zuiderkerk spire -- to Kloveniersburgwal 29:
+Continue on Kloveniersburgwal -- behind the buildings to your right front as you cross Raamstraat, you'll see the tip of the Zuiderkerk (South Church) spire -- to Kloveniersburgwal 29, the:

-Philips Vingboons built this house between 1660 and 1664 for the Trip brothers, who were arms dealers, which accounts for the martial images and emblems about the house.
+The Trip brothers commissioned Philips Vingboons to create their ideal mansion (1664).
+They were arms dealers, which accounts for the martial images and emblems about the house.
 Originally, there were two houses behind a single classical facade, but the two have since been joined.
 It now houses the Royal Netherlands Academy of Science.

 Backtrack to the canal bridge and cross over to Oude Hoogstraat and the:

-Enter this 1606 building via a courtyard on the left side of the street.
-Once the headquarters of the Vereenigde Oostindische Compagnie (V.O.C.), also known as the United East India Company, it now belongs to the University of Amsterdam.
-At Oude Hoogstraat 22, is Amsterdam's narrowest house, just 2.02m (6 2/3 ft.) wide.
+Enter the East India House (1606) via a courtyard on the left side of the street, at no. 24.
+Once the headquarters of the V.O.C., the Vereenigde Oostindische Compagnie (United East India Company), it now belongs to the University of Amsterdam.
+Next door, at Oude Hoogstraat 22, is Amsterdam's narrowest house, just 2.02m (6 2/3 ft.) wide.

-The city's smallest brewery, in a surviving portion of the 16th-century Bethaniënklooster (Bethaniën Convent), produces 10 different beers and serves them from copper vats.
+The city's smallest brewery, in a surviving portion of the 16th-century Bethaniënklooster (Bethanien Convent), produces 10 different beers and serves them from copper vats.
 The nuns who once brewed beer here have long since departed, but this brewery maintains their beer-making tradition.
 It's got a rustic-chic, wood-floored bar and a restaurant attached.
+A part of the old convent, which belonged to the Sisters of St. Mary Magdalen of Bethanien, has been restored and is now used as a concert hall for chamber music recitals.

 In the center of Nieuwmarkt, the large, open square dead ahead, is: